function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 Update IP address to point to Server B
 --------------------------------------

-This is the critical moment, where your users will start using the another server.
+This is the critical moment, where your users will start using the new server.

 Change the IP now.